 MLA format for papers

-In addition to the MLA citation guidelines, the eighth edition of the MLA Handbook outlines specific formatting requirements for academic papers.
+In addition to the MLA citation guidelines, the MLA Handbook outlines requirements for formatting essays and papers.

 MLA sample paper

 If you wish to use the Google Docs template, go to “File” in the top left corner and click “make a copy.”

 Every page of an MLA paper needs to follow certain formatting rules.
 These are related to the text itself, as well as spacing and alignment.